Grande Armée: Napoleon's Military Household

 On 29 April 1809, a decree organised their service.
 Every morning at 0700, the duty ADC and his staff were relieved and the new ADC for the next 24 hours had to present the emperor with a list of names of the staff under his command.
 This would consist of two supplementary daytime general ADCs and one night ADC, one equerry and (through a rotation system) half the number of orderly officers, half the number of the petits aides de camp (two or three personal ADCs to the general ADCs, who might also be commanded directly by the emperor) and half the number of pages.
 Their number differed from time to time, but only 37 officers were ever commissioned ADC to the emperor and at normal times their number was restricted to 12.
-Each of these officers wore the normal general's uniform of his rank, but with gold aiguilettes as the symbol of his function.
+Each of these officers wore the normal general's uniform of his rank, but with gold aiguillettes as the symbol of his function.
 The appointment of ADC to the emperor did not always last as long as the emperor's reign; an ADC might be given another position such as a field command, a governorship, etc. and would be removed from his ADC status until recalled to that post.

 The officiers d'ordonnance (orderly officers) may be considered as junior ADCs, with the rank of chef d'escadron, captain or lieutenant.
 They, too, were used for special missions such as reconnaissance and inspections, but also to carry written orders.
 In 1806, when these posts were created, they were members of the Imperial Guard; in 1809, while retaining their military status, they were taken under control of the Grand Écuyer in the Emperor's Civil Household.
 The decrees regulating their service were signed on 15, 19 and 24 September 1806 and finally on 19 September 1809.